atlassian/docker-chromium-xvfb/README.md

 # Chromium in Docker via Xvfb

 This Docker image provides a way to run a real Chromium / Chrome browser headless inside of a Docker container.
+If you're looking for a way to run your Karma or Python Selenium tests against a real browser inside of Docker without having to resort to using Phantom JS, this is the project you've been looking for!
 Use cases include:

-* Running Karma tests inside a container during development or during CI builds
+* Running Javascript tests with Karma inside a container during development or during CI builds
-* Running Python Selenium tests from inside of a Docker container during CI builds
+* Running browser automation tests with Selenium using Python during CI builds
 * Pretty much anything else where you'd want to use a real Chrome browser within a Docker container

 ## Images